-While personal loans can be used to pay for your college fees, it’s not the most appropriate source of funds.
+While personal loans can be used to pay for your college fees, and sometimes your Bloomsburg student housing (or wherever else you are staying) it does not seem the most appropriate source of funds.
 With a private or federal student loan, you can get an attractive deal than you would find on a personal loan.

 Unlike personal loans, a federal loan requires no credit checks and you also get attractive borrower protection.
 At the same time, they tend to have favorable rates than personal loans.
 In addition, you can get tax deductions on interests accrued by a student loan which is impossible with personal loans.
 Contrary to the popular belief, these benefits are also applicable even when you are refinancing student debt.

 Personal loans have been used in debt consolidation since it can lead to lower interest rates as well as ease of debt management.
 But it’s not always a good idea if you are trying to clear credit card debts.

 Most people make consolidation decisions based on the promise of lower interest rates after debt consolidation.
 However, you can get a better deal by using a new credit card with zero interest rates for one year.
 As such, if the debt is small enough to be cleared within one year, then a balance transfer on an interest-free credit card may be the best option.

 Covering some major expenses that can be planned for

 When you are dealing with an emergency expense, it might be appropriate to take a personal loan to finance the expense.
 For instance, you can use it towards home and automobile repairs when you don’t have enough cash to finance the entire expense.